restartpy/restart/docs/quickstart.rst

 So what does the above code do?

-1. First we import two classes :class:`~restart.art.RESTArt` and :class:`~restart.resource.Resource` for later use.
+1. First we import two classes :class:`~restart.api.RESTArt` and :class:`~restart.resource.Resource` for later use.
-2. Next we create an instance of the :class:`~restart.art.RESTArt` class, which represents the whole RESTArt API.
+2. Next we create an instance of the :class:`~restart.api.RESTArt` class, which represents the whole RESTArt API.
-3. We then use the :meth:`~restart.art.RESTArt.route` decorator to register the `Greeting` class which only cares HTTP verb `GET`.
+3. We then use the :meth:`~restart.api.RESTArt.route` decorator to register the `Greeting` class which only cares HTTP verb `GET`.
 4. The `Greeting` class is defined as a resource by subclassing the :class:`~restart.resource.Resource` class.
 It has a :meth:`read` method which is a handler for HTTP verb `GET`.